awslabs/amazon-dynamodb-tools/reco/README.md

 ;
 ```

-### Step 2: Clone this package and prepare your env
+### Step 2: Download this package and prepare your env

 You should install python3 on your laptop along with git.
-Then, clone this repo.
+Then, [download the latest release](https://github.com/awslabs/amazon-dynamodb-tools/releases/latest); you can use the git clone command on the release or download and extract the source from the release notes.
 The code has a dependency on numpy at least.
 See [requirements.txt](requirements.txt).
 With pip you can install from the requirements file:

 `$ pip3 install -r requirements.txt `